raexera/yoru/.github/README.md

 Welcome to my AwesomeWM configuration files!
-You might be here for looking my AwesomeWM configuration files? or looking for **Linux Rice** reference? feel free to steal anything from here but don't forget to give me credits :)
+You might be here for looking my AwesomeWM configuration files? or looking for **Linux Rice** reference? feel free to steal anything from here but don't forget to give me **credits** :)

-AwesomeWM is the most powerful window manager on Linux, Although it takes time and effort to configure it, but I'm very satisfied with the result.
+AwesomeWM is the most powerful and highly configurable, next generation framework window manager for X, Although it takes time and effort to configure it, but I'm very satisfied with the result.
 This is a beautiful user interface isn't it?